Do you find yourself unable to stop drinking on your own, or do you notice that you cannot go a few hours or a day without having a drink?

 - A full kitchen in your private suite where you make your own meals

-- Help with meal planning from the staff to foster healthy eating habits that can have a positive impact on recovery
+- Help with meal planning from the staff to foster healthy eating habits that can have a positive impact on addiction recovery

 - Housekeeping of your suite weekly to reduce your need to focus on chores instead of recovery